-NSW Heritage Week is celebrated throughout the State in April each year.
+NSW Heritage Week is celebrated throughout the State in April/May each year.

 Visit Willandra to see a display of memorabilia from Ryde’s history, and tours of the house, St Anne’s churchyard and Ryde Village.
 Images of Ryde’s origins and history will also be on display.